zchsh/pollinator-pathways-project-website/README.md

 ## Next Steps

+- [ ] Switch from `app` to `pages` router
+  - `app` router doesn't seem to work as well with TinaCMS, all examples are for `pages`
+  - I think some of the janky login-logout issues may be related to the `enter / exit` API routes, which only seem to be necessary for app router setup

+## Updates

+### 2024-06-09 - sent a demo video

+Also, some older completed tasks below:

 - [x] Proof of concept for `Subscribe to newsletter` type functionality
   - API endpoint to receive a request, POST new subscriber... for now, to val.town
   - Front-end component to send new subscriber request to backend (POST most likely)
 - [x] Build out super basic email susbcribe form
-- [ ] Build out home page, with editing facets
+- [x] Build out home page, with editing facets
-  - [ ] Mock up in Figma, split up into components
+  - [x] Mock up in Figma, split up into components
-  - [ ] Proof of concept for video inclusion - video downloaded in Obsidian... maybe possible to upload through TinaCMS media library?
+  - [x] Proof of concept for video inclusion - video downloaded in Obsidian... maybe possible to upload through TinaCMS media library?
-  - [ ] Ensure all proof-of-concepts are accounted for
+  - [x] Ensure all proof-of-concepts are accounted for
-  - [ ] Build out `NavBar` component to match current site
+  - [x] Build out `NavBar` component to match current site
-- [ ] Build out decent-looking `Under Construction` view, to use on all other views
+- [x] Build out decent-looking `Under Construction` view, to use on all other views
-- [ ] Build out `/blog` in more detail, with content authoring
+- [x] Build out `/blog` in more detail, with content authoring
   - Content authoring feels like a key part of the experience for folks running the project
-- [ ] Get `Visual Editing` working for a _new_ blog post
+- [x] Get `Visual Editing` working for a _new_ blog post
   - Is this possible?
 Or maybe should have `Publish` toggle as part of the model or something?

-## Updates

 ### 2024-05-12 - got the project kickstarted